Unpacking The Hurt – And Healing – Of "Black Panther: Wakanda Forever"

 Advertisement

 Despite having years to steel myself, I wasn’t anywhere near prepared for Black Panther: Wakanda Forever because it was so much more than just another superhero film.
 It was an emotional catharsis of sorts, acknowledging the weight of our collective grief while also attempting to heal it scene by scene.
-With so much riding on the movie — honoring Boseman, representing Black and Brown cultures, and furthering the storyline of Wakanda — the stakes for this project were sky high and ocean deep, and for the most part, Coogler and his talented cast met those expectations, thoughtfully ushering us into the next chapter of Wakandan adventures with new leaders at the command.
+With so much riding on the movie — honouring Boseman, representing Black and Brown cultures, and furthering the storyline of Wakanda — the stakes for this project were sky-high and ocean deep.
+For the most part, Coogler and his talented cast met those expectations, thoughtfully ushering us into the next chapter of Wakandan adventures with new leaders at the command.

 Watching this story without Boseman hurts, but like T’Challa in the ancestral realm, we know that true heroes never die; their spirits continue on in the hearts of those they leave behind.
 Wakanda is forever.
 The Black Panther lives.